Rey-Maupin affair: Trial in 1998

-Rey was held on remand at the Maison d'Arrêt des Femmes at Fleury Merogis while awaiting trial, where she spent her time reading and doing drama.
+Rey was held on remand at the Maison d'Arrêt des Femmes at Fleury-Mérogis Prison while awaiting trial, where she spent her time reading and doing drama.
 She never discussed the incident with anyone, including her lawyers.
-Her trial began on September 17, 1998, at the Assise Court in the Palais de Justice, Paris.
+Her trial began on 17 September 1998, at the cour d'assises in the Palais de Justice.
 She was defended by two lawyers, Maître Olivia Cligman and Maître Henri Leclerc.
 Throughout her trial, she continued to show no emotion and Maître Cligman even rebuked her in court for her indifference.
 Ten witnesses were called, but they all gave different versions of the event.
 The decision as to if she was a murderer or an accomplice rested on ballistic evidence which proved that Maupin fired all of the fatal shots.

 The violence and the outrage provoked some to demand the return of capital punishment in France.

-On September 30, 1998, the prosecutor asked the court to sentence Rey to 30 years.
+On 30 September 1998, the prosecutor asked the court to sentence Rey to 30 years.
 After her lawyers had delivered their plea, she was given the final opportunity to speak but she chose to remain silent.
 After five hours of deliberation the jury found her guilty as an accomplice and she was sentenced to 20 years imprisonment.
 She served her sentence in the Maison d'Arrêt des Femmes in Rennes.

 Abdelhakim Dekhar, who was accused of having supplied a gun to the couple, was sentenced to four years in prison but was released soon after, having already served much of his time before the verdict.

 Aftermath

 Rey became an icon of the counterculture.
 For example, the writer Patrick Besson wrote "Sonnet pour Florence Rey", and the band The Kills also wrote a song dedicated to her.
 The anarchist rock group Chumbawamba dedicated their song "Stitch That" to Florence Rey at live performances shortly after the incident.
 Artist Chantal Montellier wrote and illustrated a comic book, Les Damnés de Nanterre, to dispute the official account of the event.
 Rey has refused to give interviews.

-After benefiting from a remission of her sentence, Rey was discreetly released on May 3, 2009.
+After benefiting from a remission of her sentence, Rey was discreetly released on 3 May 2009.
 During her incarceration, she had received frequent visits from her mother and studied history and geography.
 She had also worked as a waitress in the prison refectory.

-On November 20, 2013, Dekhar was arrested as a suspect in the Paris attacks, where local branches of the bank Société Générale were attacked as well as the newspaper Libération, where a photography assistant was shot and severely injured.
+On 20 November 2013, Dekhar was arrested as a suspect in the Paris attacks, where local branches of the bank Société Générale were attacked as well as the newspaper Libération, where a photography assistant was shot and severely injured.